 A 3 statement model links the income statement, balance sheet, and cash flow statement into one dynamically connected financial model.
 3 statement models are the foundation on which more advanced financial models are built, such as discounted cash flow (DCF) models, merger models, leveraged buyout (LBO) models, and various other types of financial models.

-There are two common approaches to structuring a 3 statement model: single worksheet and multip worksheet.
-While both approaches are fine, CFI strongly recommends using a single worksheet structure (with grouping) for several reasons outlined below.
+There are two common approaches to structuring a 3 statement model: single worksheet and multi-worksheet.
+While both approaches are acceptable, CFI strongly recommends using a single worksheet structure (with grouping), for several reasons that are outlined below.

 There are several steps required to build a three statement model, including:

 Input historical financial information into Excel

 Determine the assumptions that will drive the forecast

 Forecast financing activity

 In this guide, we will walk you through each of the above steps.
 For a more detailed, video-based tutorial on how to build a model from scratch, please watch our online financial modeling courses.

 In this step, we take the historical financial information of the company and either download, type, or paste it into Excel.
 Once the information is in Excel (see this free course on Excel best practices), you’ll need to do some basic formatting to make the information easy to read and to make it follow the structure you want your model to take.
 As you can see in the screenshot below, the historical information is entered in a blue font color under the historical time periods.